yantis/docker-archlinux-tiny/README.md

 * cower and package-query for interacting with the AUR.
 * compact (removal of a lot of unneeded stuff that pacman will auto re-install if needed)

+2/13/2017 Fixed it to make it work again.
+It is bigger than it used to be as it uses the default SSL which has perl installed.

 7/2/2016 added but currently not taking advantage of it [Amylum] (https://github.com/amylum/repo) Arch packages primarily compiled statically and built against musl